dominikarycerz/pet-projects-mapping-components/README.md

 ## Motivation

-I created this app to practice mapping (instead of for loops) and React Developer Tools.
+I created this app to practice mapping (instead of loops) and using React Developer Tools.